Smithsonian and National Gallery of Art announce May reopenings

 In step with the Smithsonian, the National Gallery of Art also announced that it will reopen its West Building on May 14 (after an almost six-month closure).

-The reopenings come more than five months after the museums closed in late November for the second covid-related shutdown of 2020.
+The reopenings come more than five months after the museums closed in late November for the second pandemic-related shutdown of 2020.
 Most of Washington’s smaller, private museums have already reopened.

 “We were concerned about another surge.
 Worse than not opening is opening and having to close again.
 We didn’t think we would have to do that when we opened last summer,” said Doug Hall, the Smithsonian’s coordinating officer for covid-19.
 “Cases are flat, and they’re not getting worse.
 We didn’t see that fourth surge, so we think it’s safe.